Call for Papers “Beyond Infrastructure? (Un-)built Environments in the Anthropocene”

 Infrastructure is often seen as solid, fixed, and inevitable while shaping the way we move, live, and connect.
 But what about the infrastructures that remain unfinished, abandoned, or merely imagined?
 How do built, un-built, or non-built environments shape politics, everyday life, and ecological futures?
 And what happens when we move past conventional understandings of infrastructure?

-The Department of Social and Cultural Anthropology at the University of Vienna and the ERC Advanced Grant “Building Arctic Futures: Transport Infrastructures and Sustainable Northern Communities (InfraNorth)” invite you to participate in the International Conference “Beyond Infrastructure?
+The Department of Social and Cultural Anthropology at the University of Vienna, together with the ERC project “Building Arctic Futures: Transport Infrastructures and Sustainable Northern Communities (InfraNorth)” as a scientific cooperation partner, invite you to participate in the International Conference “Beyond Infrastructure?
 (Un-)built Environments in the Anthropocene” from September 22 to September 24, 2025, at the University of Vienna.

 Engaging with a variety of issues stemming from human and more-than-human interactions with built, unbuilt, and not-yet-built environments, this conference infuses infrastructure studies with environmental perspectives.
 While hosted by anthropologists, we see ourselves as part of an interdisciplinary field, which includes other social sciences, the arts and humanities, as well as the natural sciences and engineering.
 Though InfraNorth is focused on the Arctic, we welcome contributions dealing with any part of the globe (and beyond).